Effects of Decree of Legal Separation

 Not only proof, but strong, clear, categorical and convincing evidence must be presented to prove that one spouse has exclusive ownership over a conjugal property or asset.

-Thus, when the share of one spouse is forfeited under a decree of legal separation, this will pertain to the guilty spouse’s entire conjugal or community property share.
+Thus, when the share of one spouse is forfeited under a decree of legal separation, this may pertain to the guilty spouse’s entire conjugal or community property share.

 About Nicolas and De Vega Law Offices